Deep-sea creature community discovered living in eternal darkness

 Báo Khoa học và Đời sống•14/08/2025

 Scientists further explain that chemosynthesis is the process by which organisms produce energy from chemical reactions, without the need for light.
-This process is often seen at hydrothermal vents on the seafloor or where toxic gases such as methane and hydrogen sulfide leak.
+This process is often found at hydrothermal vents on the sea floor or where toxic gases such as methane and hydrogen sulfide leak.
 Photo: Institute of Deep-sea Science and Engineering, CAS (IDSSE, CAS).
 The main new creatures discovered during the expedition included tubeworms measuring 20-30cm long, red, white or grey in colour, and white clams measuring up to 23cm long.
 Some of the creatures may have never been recorded by science before.
 Photo: oceanographicmagazine.com.
-In addition to the chemical-based organisms, the team also recorded the existence of several other species including sea anemones, spoon worms and sea cucumbers that live by consuming dead organisms and organic matter that falls from above.
+In addition to the chemical-based organisms, the research team also recorded the existence of several other species including sea anemones, spoon worms and sea cucumbers that live by consuming dead organisms and organic matter that falls from above.
 Photo: IDSSE.

 The new discovery has led scientists to believe that there may be many unknown marine species living in deeper waters.
 Photo: IDSSE.
 Readers are invited to watch the video : Discovering many new species in the Mekong River Region.
 Source: THĐT1.